diffplug/gitfromscratch/Epilogue/Departures.md

 Vanilla git supports a "detached head" mode, which allows a user to not have a branch.
 Rather than support this exceptional case, DiffPlug converts it into a nominal case by automatically creating and checking out a new branch named `detachedHead-deleteme`.
 If that is already a branch, DiffPlug adds a suffix to make the name unique.

-A user is never able to enter the "detached head" mode from within DiffPlug, but this ensures nominal operation in case they use DiffPlug within another tool (e.g. the command line) that results in a detached head state.
+A user is never able to enter the "detached head" mode from within DiffPlug, but this ensures nominal operation in case they use DiffPlug with another tool (e.g. the command line) that results in a detached head state.

-## Renamed `cherry-pick` to `apply` and `revert` to `unapply`

-TBD.
+## Renamed the commit manipulation commands

+* `cherry-pick` is now `apply delta`
+* `revert` is now `unapply delta`
+* `checkout <paths>` is now `apply content`

 When a user clicks a commit, the tool shows them the changes which it introduced.
-When they right click that commit and see `cherry-pick"`as an option, they ask themselves, "what does this do?"
+When they right click that commit and see `cherry-pick` as an option, they ask themselves, "what does this do?"
 And the answer is: it applies the changes in this commit.
 The natural thing is to just call it apply.

 Of course, this causes some conflicts with the CLI.  `git apply` takes changes from an external source and applies them to HEAD.  `git cherry-pick` extracts changes from the history, and applies them to HEAD.